inno-devops-labs/S24-core-course-labs/app_python/README.md

 ```

 ### CI workflow
 The CI workflow of this repository tests the app using pytest, lint using ruff, builds the docker image, and finally pushes it to [Docker Hub](https://hub.docker.com/r/rinri/python-test-app_python).
-There is also SNYK vulnerability check.
+There is also SNYK vulnerability check, but it doesn't work.